 The Federal Aviation Administration (FAA) sets strict guidelines for pilot training and certification in general aviation, including private jets.

 To become a private jet pilot, one must first obtain a private pilot license, which requires a minimum of 40 hours of flight time.

 After obtaining this license, prospective pilots must complete additional training and obtain an instrument rating to be able to fly in bad weather conditions.

-They also need to pass a medical examination every two years to ensure they are physically fit to fly.
 Private jet pilots must undergo regular recurrent training to maintain their skills and knowledge.

 Once licensed, private jet pilots are required by the FAA to complete regular recurrent training every six months or annually depending on the operator’s policies.

 This ensures that they stay up-to-date with the latest regulations, technologies, safety procedures, and best practices in aviation.